 His life and work

-Among his 53 volumes, including novels, short stories, plays, children's fiction, poetry, travel books, drama, memoirs and criticism – there are works that defy classification.
+Among his 53 volumes, including novels, short stories, plays, children's fiction, poetry, travel books, drama, memoirs and criticism – some works defy classification.
 A Start in Life (1970) and Life Goes On (1985) marry a picaresque style with the drabness of post-1950s Britain.
-Travels in Nihilon (1971), inspired by his experiences in the USSR, invokes the tradition of Orwell's Nineteen Eighty-Four and Huxley's Brave New World, but supersedes both in its manner.
-It is as though Finnegans Wake has been unselfishly rewritten, with coherent sentences and a story, and it offers a magnificent evocation of totalitarianism, inhumanity and farce.
+Travels in Nihilon (1971), inspired by his experiences in the USSR, invokes the tradition of Orwell's Nineteen Eighty-Four and Huxley's Brave New World but supersedes both in its manner.
+It is as though Finnegans Wake has been unselfishly rewritten with coherent sentences and a story, and it offers a magnificent evocation of totalitarianism, inhumanity and farce.
 The Rats and Other Poems (1960) shows a disdain for the conventions of verse unmatched since Blake.

 His relationship with Russia

-Thereafter he campaigned tirelessly, and secretly, on behalf of political prisoners in the eastern bloc and turned his public scorn against what he discerned as the hypocrisies and complacencies of the British leftwing intelligentsia.
+After that he campaigned tirelessly and secretly on behalf of political prisoners in the eastern bloc and turned his public scorn against what he discerned as the hypocrisies and complacencies of the British leftwing intelligentsia.
 He was convinced that pro-Palestinianism was antisemitism by the back door, and by the 1970's he had been shunned by many of those who, usually with a hint of condescension, regarded him as D.H.
 Lawrence reborn with Marxist credentials.

 This is a story of traveling, history, people, and places; of the Nazis and perestroika; Pushkin and Tolstoy; the fight for freedom and the strong-armed nature of the Soviet government.

-To honour him, he was asked to address the 1968 Congress of Soviet Writers' Unions, where he denounced Soviet human rights abuses, many of which he himself had witnessed.
+To honor him, he was asked to address the 1968 Congress of Soviet Writers' Unions, where he denounced Soviet human rights abuses, many of which he himself had witnessed.